virtualmin/virtualmin.com/content/docs/Backup and Migration/understanding-backup-file-structure.md

 ---
 title: "Exploring Backup Structure"
 author: "Ilia Ross"
-date: "2025-07-11"
+date: "2025-07-12"
 weight: 2510503
 ---

-This tutorial helps Virtualmin users understand what’s inside a Virtualmin backup file, explaining how backup files are named, what each file represents, and how file structures differ depending on your chosen backup format.
+This tutorial helps Virtualmin users understand what's inside a Virtualmin backup file, explaining how backup files are named, what each file represents, and how file structures differ depending on your chosen backup format.